awsdocs/amazon-comprehend-developer-guide/doc_source/cer-annotation-csv.md

 ```
 File, Line, Begin Offset, End Offset, Type
 documents.txt, 0, 0, 13, ENGINEER
-documents.txt, 1, 0, 15, ENGINEER
+documents.txt, 1, 0, 14, ENGINEER
 documents.txt, 3, 25, 38, MANAGER
 ```

 **Note**
 In the annotations file, the line number containing the entity starts with line 0\.
-In this example, line 2 is not present in the CSV file because there is no entity in line 2 of `documents.txt`\.
+In this example, the CSV file contains no entry for line 2 because there is no entity in line 2 of `documents.txt`\.

 **Creating your data files**